OXID-eSales/twig-theme/README.md

 ## Activation

-Open OXID eShop administration panel and got to:`Extensions --> Themes`, select a twig theme and click activation button.
+Open OXID eShop administration panel and go to:`Extensions --> Themes`, select a twig theme and click activation button.

 ## License